 That’s how many weddings British couple Lisa Gant and Alex Pelling have held over the past 15 months – and they’re still going!

 Talk about extreme destination weddings, eh?

 It’s all part of their pledge to experience as many cultures as possible in a year, but they’ve had so much fun marrying in different countries and experiencing so many types of wedding, they’re extending the timeframe to three years.

-By 2014, the couple expect to have partaken in 50 wedding ceremonies on all seven continents.
+By 2014, the couple expects to have partaken in 50 wedding ceremonies on all seven continents.

-They’ve been travelling since June 2011 but they’re not into planning, so most of the weddings happen thanks to the kindness of strangers who hear about their adventure and are willing to help.
+They’ve been traveling since June 2011 but they’re not into planning, so most of the weddings happen thanks to the kindness of strangers who hear about their adventure and are willing to help.

 She’s never short of a dress as she has a choice of borrowing one from locals or wearing the formal, lace affair she takes on every trip – just in case.

 But, none of the wedding ceremonies they partake in are legally binding, so at the end of their travels, they’ll return to their favourite spot and marry officially.
 So far, it’s been Peru where proceedings were overseen by a shaman.

 The ceremony involved scented oils, music playing, the smoke burning.
 It’s very intense,” the groom told Huffington Post.
 “We think everyone should get married there.”